tye50/MotorLab/README.md

 A good *control law* is essential for good autonomous control.
 This is a very simple control law, and the next few challenges will have you build on it to make better intelligent robots.

 ### Bang Bang
 There are several issues with our first control law.
-Firstly,

-Although our romi does stop, you might have noticed that it overshoots our target a little bit.
-Lets say that we really need our romi to be on target.
-How about we make the romi move back if it overshot and forward if it undershoots?
+Firstly, if our robot is really heavy and we let it get to a high speed, it will have built up a lot of momentum.
+By the time we tell it to stop, it will simply roll past the *setpoint*.

+(Think about if you were running full speed and suddenly planted your foot into the ground and stopped running.
+You would either topple over or hurt your leg.
+The robot will feel these same forces and topple over or damage itself).

+A related issue is that the control law does not handle if the robot is in front of its setpoint, rather than behind.
+If the robot rolls over its setpoint or the setpoint was simply behind the robot, then it will tell the robot to not move.

+What we can do is write a more advanced control law that will send the robot backwards if its past its setpoint and forward if its behind its setpoint.

 Use `void bangBang(Motor left, Motor right) {}`.

+This control law is called Bang-Bang and its issues will make it clear how to improve even more.

 ### Better Control
 We saw in the last command that, although Bang-bang does bring the romi back to the target, it also has a lot of oscillation.
 How can we try and fix this?
 Can we make the romi's speed depend on how far it is from the target?